AnalyticsAutomated/CommandRunner/README.rst

 -----

-Best to run these 1 suite at a time, geRunner tests will fail if you do not have ogs installed and DRMAA_LIBRARY_PATH set
+Best to run these 1 suite at a time, geRunner tests will fail if you do not have Grid Engine installed, DRMAA_LIBRARY_PATH set and SGE_ROOT set.

 Run tests with: